Wally Voss

-Wally Voss was a North-American bass player born on July 25, 1958.
-He was the bass player of Ft.
-Lauderdale local bands Pearl and later Front Runner, then played live with Yngwie Malmsteen on the Trilogy tour.
+Wally Voss (July 25, 1958 – November 29, 1992) was an American bass player.
+He was the bass player for Fort Lauderdale bands Pearl and later Front Runner, then played live with Yngwie Malmsteen on the Trilogy tour.
 Later in 1987, he played the bass parts on the Out of the Sun album from Joey Tafolla.

-Wally Voss died from Hodgkin's lymphoma in November 29, 1992 at the age of 34.
+Voss died from Hodgkin's lymphoma on November 29, 1992, at the age of 34.
+In 1999, bassist Kostas Domenikiotis listed Voss as one of his influences.